AndrzejKebab/Unity-JobScheduler/README.md

 - All schedulers implement `IDisposable` to ensure proper cleanup of native collections.
 - `UniTask` integration allows for efficient asynchronous operation without blocking the main thread.
 - The `[BurstCompile]` attribute is applied to methods that can benefit from Burst compilation.

+## Thread Safety

+- The schedulers are designed to be used from the main thread.
+- The underlying job system handles thread safety for job execution.
+- Native collections are not thread-safe for concurrent writing, so avoid modifying the scheduler from multiple threads.